ascend-io/ascend-community/ottos_expeditions/README.md

 Repeat the same process as the previous expeditions to build the project.
 Once the build is complete, run the **route_difficulty_success_prediction** flow to see your changes.

-### 5. Takeaways

-  1. How to change the materialization type in a SQL query

-### 6. Congratulations!
+### 5. Congratulations!
-Fantastic job!
-You've completed Expedition 4!
+Fantastic job making it to the end of expedition 4!
+The different "views" on the way to the top sure are great, huh?
 Let's keep going!

 ---